-This department responds to complaints related to sewage spills, rodents and pests, excessive animal waste, and garbage in or around housing units, and hazardous waste by investigating and ensuring that the problem is resolved.
+This department responds to complaints related to sewage spills, rodents and pests, excessive animal waste, garbage in or around housing units, and hazardous waste by investigating and ensuring that the problem is resolved.
 When filing a complaint, please be advised that there are some situations that the Department of Environmental Health does not investigate as they are out of our jurisdiction.
-Our office is, however, more than happy to assist you with contacting correct agency and/or department.
+Our office is, however, more than happy to assist you with contacting the correct agency and/or department.

-Conditions NOT Investigated by EH:
+Conditions NOT Investigated by Environmental Health:

 - Landlord/Tenant or Tenant/Tenant disputes of a civil nature (i.e.: non-payment of rent, breach of contract, etc.)

 - Unsightly appearance (weathered paint, worn carpets, holes in screens, etc.)

 - Non-structural/sanitation complaints for Section 8 Housing

 - Animal Control (i.e. incessant barking, aggression, several animals)

 Complaints can be made by calling the Environmental Health office at (530) 283-6355, Monday through Friday, 8:00 a.m.-5:00 p.m.
 We do require your name and phone number to process the complaint.
 ALL personal information is confidential unless a subpoena requests the complaint form be submitted.